ducktown/duckietown.org/classes/2017/17-TTIC/syllabus.md

 All documents are distributed using the Creative Commons Attribution license.
 This license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
 This is the most accommodating of licenses offered.
 Recommended for maximum dissemination and use of licensed materials.

-**If you are a student not at TTIC**: There is enough information in the materials page to make your own robot if you are not at MIT.
+**If you are a student not at TTIC**: There is enough information in the materials page to make your own robot if you are not at TTIC.

 **If you are an instructor not at TTIC**: We are working for you!
 We want this class to be reproducible everywhere else.
 Please get in touch with us to give us advice about how to reach that goal and to be added to a low-frequency interest list.